 - Fold or roll your clothes neatly (I’ve tried both, and I don’t have a preference-they both get the job done) and place in packing cubes

 - Pack makeup, toiletries, and hair products in separate pouches/bags and keep on top or close to corners

-- Place all important documents (passport, visas, vaccinations, credit cards, money, etc.) and miscellaneous items inside purse and place purse in backpack (when I need anything it’s easier to just pull out my purse with everything in it)
+- Place all necessary documents (passport, visas, vaccinations, credit cards, money, etc.) and miscellaneous items inside purse and place purse in the backpack (when I need anything it’s easier to pull out my purse with everything in it)

 - All electronics